Dr Holly Cole-Hawkins BDS (Hons) MJDF RCS (Eng) PhD

 Q&A with Dr. Holly

-Getting older is inevitable, however, we all want to look and feel our best whatever age we are.
-I view Honest Ageing as getting older whilst retaining our own originality and authenticity.
+Getting older is inevitable, however we all want to look and feel our best whatever age we are.
+As we grow older, I think it’s vital to retain our own originality and authenticity so I love to help people maintain their individuality when I treat them.

 What is your favourite part of your role at WY?